$p$-wave superconductivity and Josephson current in $p$-wave unconventional magnet/$s$-wave superconductor hybrid systems: Recursive Green's function method in Josephson junctions

 \section{Recursive Green's function method in Josephson junctions}

 Here, we provide how we calculate the Josephson current in the present study.
-We deal with the tight-binding model with the periodic boundary condition along the $y$-direction and semi-infinite superconductors on both sides of the junctions shown in Fig.~\ref{figa:3}.
-Then we consider the pair potential as $\hat{\Delta}_\mathrm{L}=\hat{\Delta}$ on the left and $\hat{\Delta}_\mathrm{R}=\hat{\Delta}e^{-i\varphi}$ on the right-side superconductors with the phase difference $\varphi$.
+We deal with the tight-binding model with the periodic boundary condition along the $y$-direction and semi-infinite SCs on both sides of the junctions shown in Fig.~\ref{figa:3}.
+Then we consider the pair potential as $\hat{\Delta}_\mathrm{L}=\hat{\Delta}$ on the left and $\hat{\Delta}_\mathrm{R}=\hat{\Delta}e^{-i\varphi}$ on the right-side SCs with the phase difference $\varphi$.